-2.4.2.1 Protection of public health and safety
+2.5.2.1 Protection of public health and safety

-FSANZ has undertaken a safety assessment (SD1) and concluded there are no public health and safety concerns with permitting the use of β -amylase sourced from soybean (Glycine max), as a processing aid in food for the proposed technological purposes.
+FSANZ undertook a safety assessment (SD1) and concluded there were no public health and safety concerns with permitting the use of β -amylase sourced from soybean (Glycine max), as a processing aid in food for the proposed technological purpose.

-2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-The labelling requirements related to β -amylase sourced from soybean (Glycine max) are discussed in Section 2.2.3 of this report above.
-The requirement for the declaration of certain foods and substances when present applies to enable consumers to make informed choices.
+The labelling requirements related to β -amylase sourced from soybean (Glycine max) are discussed in Section 2.3.3 of this report above.
+Existing requirements for the declaration of certain foods and substances when present in food for sale will apply and enable consumers to make informed choices about the food.

-2.4.2.3 The prevention of misleading or deceptive conduct
+2.5.2.3 The prevention of misleading or deceptive conduct

-There are no issues identified with this application relevant to this objective.
+There were no issues identified with this application relevant to this objective.

-2.4.3 Subsection 18(2) considerations
+2.5.3 Subsection 18(2) considerations